Karl Ridderbusch: Recordings

 Several of Karl Ridderbusch's studio recordings were in collaboration with Herbert von Karajan.
-These include the Ring, Mastersingers, Tristan, "Fidelio", Lohengrin and J. S. Bach's Mass in B minor following performances at the Salzburg Festival.
+These include the Ring, Mastersingers, Tristan, "Fidelio", Lohengrin and J. S. Bach's Mass in B minor following performances at the Salzburg Easter Festival.
 Karl Böhm was another frequent studio partner.
 Their recordings together include Strauss's Capriccio, Beethoven's 9th Symphony and Mozart's Requiem.
 Other studio collaborations include the Saint Matthew Passion with Nikolaus Harnoncourt, Leonore with Herbert Blomstedt, and Bruckner's Mass in D minor with Eugen Jochum.
 Among all these, his obituarists have selected Ridderbusch's portrayal of the goldsmith Veit Pogner, the wealthiest of the Mastersingers, and of the impresario La Roche in Capriccio as his most memorable work in the studio.

 Recordings from the Bayreuth Festival include Mastersingers under both Böhm and Silvio Varviso, Dutchman under Böhm, Lohengrin under both Rudolf Kempe and Alberto Erede and Parsifal under both Pierre Boulez and Jochum.
 Live recordings also exist of Ridderbusch singing another role with which he is associated - that of Baron Ochs in Der Rosenkavalier.
 Ridderbusch's stage presence survives on two commercial videos; as Fafner in Karajan's filming of his Salzburg Rheingold and as Kecal, the marriage broker, in a German-language version of The Bartered Bride.

 Solo recordings include Karl Ridderbusch: a portrait and an eponymous double album, both listed by German vendors, and a Loewe recital on LP for Deutsche Grammophon, since anthologised as part of a double CD release of the composer.